The Soul Dam

 PETAL, THE MAGENTA

 Among flower civilizations, colors were not decoration.
 They were grammar.
-They were vows.
-They were threats.
+Vows.
+Threats.

 AU's voice stayed calm.
 "It is your outcome."